Posted on October 17, 2018 by Jenn Zatopek

 Part of me knows the way of discontent and I could travel down that way today, familiar groves in the neural pathways of my brain.
 I could bemoan my circumstances, fuss about all the things that need changing in the world and or in my own life.
 Or I could find another way instead.

 I sit at the little brown dining table and look behind me at a Mid-Century American buffet one of my best friends gave me.
 In the center of the table sits a bouquet of fresh flowers my husband bought me.
 I wear freshly laundered clothes and stay warm and dry in a cozy, albeit small, home in a beautifully green neighborhood with sidewalks and autumn trees shedding their leaves.
-For lunch, I eat homemade chicken noodle soup my husband made me.
-And I look out through the windows, watching the cold rain fall steadily upon the great big post oak tree outside my front window, the cold weather finally arriving in Texas.
+For lunch, I eat homemade chicken noodle soup my husband made me, and I look out through the windows, watching the cold rain fall steadily upon the great big post oak tree outside my front window, the cold weather finally arriving in Texas.

 Is gratitude simply denial dressed nicely in fancy wordplay or is it the best and only way to live in a beautiful, unpredictable, and dangerous world?
-I could lament about my illness, the damp and rainy weather, and the lack found in the world.
+I could lament about my illness, the damp and rainy weather, and the constant lack found in the world.
 That’s something our culture tells us to do, doesn’t it?
 Find the culprit and blame them till they bruise.
-And of course, nothing real gets resolved and tempers flare and we miss out on the amazing miracle of being alive.
+But nothing real gets resolved and tempers flare and we miss out on the amazing miracle of being alive.

 For me, each day is a gift from God, and in between the sorrows of loss, I will surrender my way for another, perhaps something that connects me with thousands who have gone before me on the path of faith.
 That’s what gratitude is: it’s joy in the face of unmitigated suffering and saying “I refuse to give in.
 I refuse to despair.
 I will take it all and make it beautiful.”